Mashed rutabaga, loaded with bacon, cheese and green onions, is a healthy but delicious low-carb alternative to mashed potatoes.

 - Place rutabaga in a large microwavable bowl.
 Add 2-3 tablespoons of water to the bowl.
 Cover loosely with a lid or plastic wrap and microwave on high about 3 minutes.
 Stir the rutabaga, cover again, and microwave for 4 more minutes or until rutabaga is fork tender.

 - Spoon the rutabaga mixture into (4) six-ounce ramekins.
-Top each with reserved cheddar cheese.
+Top each with the remaining cheddar cheese.
 Bake for 20 minutes until the cheddar on top is melted and bubbly.

-- Garnish with reserved green onion, if desired.
+- Garnish with additional green onions if desired